Not Business As Usual

 Love and money are perhaps the two most typical reasons individuals visit professional intuitive and psychic mediums such as Karen Hollis.
-Her business, Readings by Karen at 2433 Main Street in Rocky Hill, has been helping people for more than 25 years, by giving them a glimpse into their future based on possible outcomes of their decisions and choices.
+Her business, Readings by Karen at 2433 Main Street in Newington, has been helping people for more than 25 years, by giving them a glimpse into their future based on possible outcomes of their decisions and choices.

 Knowledge is power, and she has been giving her business clients additional power they can use to be successful.
 Many companies already do background and credit checks, and may also require candidates to complete personality profiles, aptitude tests and knowledge assessments.